tkriik/apathy/README.md

 ### Truncate patterns

-If your log file contains endpoint that take path parameters, such as UUIDs, then you probably want to combine their occurrences.
+If your log file contains endpoints that take path parameters, such as UUIDs, then you probably want to combine their occurrences.
 You may do this manually with a tool like `sed`, but you may also use the `-T` / `--truncate-patterns` command line option